helloimseth/VillageBicycle/docs/schema.md

 rating				| integer	| not null
 feedback_body		| text		|

+###( below only necessary if ride-buddy functionality exists, otherwise, bike availability can be calculated by times that are not currently unavailable )

 ## availabilities (polymorphic)
 column name 		| data type | details